 Measure your performance

-Measuring and monitoring should not just be a tick-box exercise.
-It is important you are aware of health and safety issues and identify any improvements that need to be made through inspection, audit and reviewing incidents and accidents.
+Measuring and monitoring should not be a tick-box exercise.
+It is important you are aware of health and safety issues and identify any improvements that need to be made through inspection and auditing and reviewing incidents and accidents.

 You need to regularly check that your workplace risks are being managed and safe working practices are being followed by all employees and contractors.